-Summer is still going strong, but the days are getting shorter and fall is on the way.
+Summer is still going strong, but fall is on the way!
 Are you planning to continue your harvest into autumn this year?
-If so, now is the time to get planting.
-There are so many interesting crops that thrive when the weather cools!
-See the best vegetables for fall gardening.
+If so, now is the time to start planning (and planting).
+There are so many interesting crops that thrive in fall weather.
+See the best vegetables for fall gardening!

 Albert Camus said that autumn is a second spring because every leaf is a flower.
 For me, fall in the garden is a second spring because we are harvesting spring veggies again.

 Every July, I try to convince my farmers’ market customers that they should be planting their fall gardens, but I don’t have many takers.
 Most give me the fish eye like I am trying to put something over on them.
 These are the folks that do a marathon planting session on Memorial Day weekend and then scratch “planting the garden” off their to do list—done for the year!
 They don’t realize that many crops can be put in the ground before that traditional planting day and others need to be planted later when they can mature in colder weather.
 A large part of our market day is spent educating people about the possibilities.

 Planting fall crops lets you continue growing fresh, healthy food at home—plus, there is nothing like home-grown crisp, leafy lettuce.

 The plants produce better and the work is spread out over several weeks.